o3de/o3de.org/content/docs/userguide/networking/interest-manager-large-scale-worlds.md

 + [Proximity Net Interest Component](#network-interest-manager-large-scale-worlds-proximity-net-interest-component)
 + [Writing Your Own Interest Manager Attributes, Rules and Rule Handlers in C\+\+](/docs/userguide/networking/interest-manager-custom-rule-handler.md)

-## The Relationship Between Replica Manager and Interest Manager<a name="network-interest-manager-large-scale-worlds-replica-manager-and-interest-manager"></a>
+## The Relationship Between Replica Manager and Interest Manager {#network-interest-manager-large-scale-worlds-replica-manager-and-interest-manager}

 Interest manager is an optional feature that controls the sending of replicas in large\-scale network game applications\.
 [Replica Manager](/docs/userguide/networking/replicas-replica-manager.md) works without interest manager\.
 However, replica manager sends replicas to all peers\.
 Thus, all associated entities with the Network Binding component on them appear on all peers\.
 When the Interest Manager component is created and initialized, it tells the replica manager to no longer broadcast all replicas to all peers\.
 Interest manager acts as an overseer of replica manager and coordinates replicas and peers\.

 ![\[Replica manager and interest manager\]](/images/userguide/networking/network-interest-manager-large-scale-worlds-1.png)

-## Interest Manager<a name="network-interest-manager-large-scale-worlds-interest-manager"></a>
+## Interest Manager {#network-interest-manager-large-scale-worlds-interest-manager}

 Broadcasting all replicas to all peers is not feasible for large\-scale networked worlds\.
 For these applications, you can use interest manager to control which replicas are broadcast to which peers and under what conditions\.
 The following diagram shows the relationship between interest manager, clients, and replicas\.